 Laboratory witnesses were tested individually and asked to watch a short video of an unfamiliar member of staff.
-This was carried out with the knowledge that they would be required to construct a composite the following day.
-There were six target videos, each of a different member of staff giving directions to a local train station, and lasted for about a minute.
-Each video was shown to four people, two of whom went on to construct a composite of the target using a standard model, the other two, a composite using a tailored model.
+This was carried out in the knowledge that a composite would be required the following day.
+There were 6 target videos, each of a different member of staff giving directions to a local train station, and lasted for about a minute.
+Each video was shown to 4 people, two of whom went on to construct a composite of the target using a standard model, the other two, a composite using a tailored model.

-Witnesses returned 24 hours later and were met by an experimenter, a person experienced in the use of EvoFIT, who helped them to construct a composite.
-The experimenter was blind to the identity of the targets during the process of the composite construction.
+Witnesses returned 24 hours later and were met by an experimenter, a person experienced in the use of EvoFIT, who helped them construct a composite.
+The experimenter was blind to the identity of the targets until all composites had been constructed.
 Each person first described the appearance of their target face with the assistance of a Cognitive Interview (e.g. [31]).
 This involved describing the face freely (free recall) and then attempting to recall further details about each feature (cued recall).
 Those witnesses in the tailored model condition were additionally asked to identify three to four distinctive features of the face and a bespoke model was then built; those in the other condition used the standard model that matched on age.